ahmedhegazydev/chat-retrofit-socket-io/README.md

-# News App ✔️
+# Chat App ✔️

-#### A simple News App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗
+#### A simple Chat App 📱 built to demonstrate the use of modern android architecture component and socket-io with MVVM Architecture 🏗

 The App is using the [News Api] to searching news.